 - Mental health and substance abuse screening and counseling

 - Parenting and nutrition instruction

-Once you obtain permanent housing, CARES will work provide you the opportunity to receive ongoing support and resources needed for you and your family to achieve and maintain stability.
+Once you obtain permanent housing, CARES will work to provide you with the opportunity to receive ongoing support and resources needed for you and your family to achieve stability.